mun-lang/book/src/ch02-03-control-flow.md

 }
 ```

-Like an `if`/`else` expression, `loop` blocks can also have a return value which
+Similar to `if`/`else` expressions, `loop` blocks can have a return value that
 can be returned through the use of a `break` statement.
-This is valid because
-only through the use of a `break` statement can the loop be exited.

 ```mun
 fn count(i: i32, n: i32) -> i32 {